 - But, as we don’t know I will give you some advice about how to cope with these consequences in a good way:

 - If you put your life on hold this will affect your quality of life.
 Live like you are pregnant when you are pregnant, live like you are not pregnant when you are not pregnant!
-When it comes to the financial part try to find a treatment that includes all different kinds of guarantees, so it will feel less of a risk.
+When it comes to the financial part try to find an egg donation or embryo adoption treatment that includes all different kinds of guarantees, so it will feel less of a risk.

 - It is normal and understandable that it’s hard to keep up hope and motivation during treatment, especially when we do not know how long we will need to do it; we need to recharge!
 We need to have periods when we know it will be hard to be positive, you can have periods when you lose faith in the project as it takes too much energy to be constantly positive.
 When you feel down think of yourself as a battery that needs to recharge again.
 I know that your actions are the symbol of your hope and motivation, but if you feel low on energy look at your actions; I guess you see that even though you are low you still continue treatment?
 Yes?
 So this shows me that you still have hope!
 A woman that has lost her hope will never continue treatment.
 But, do not be afraid that your level of hope will affect the result of the attempt!
 You cannot ‘think yourself pregnant’ and you cannot think yourself ‘not pregnant’ either!